Monster Beverage Corporation [MNST] stock Reiterated by Truist analyst, price target now $115

-Monster Beverage Corporation [NASDAQ: MNST] loss -0.23% on the last trading session, reaching $91.35 price per share at the time.
+Monster Beverage Corporation [NASDAQ: MNST] loss -0.22% or -0.2 points to close at $91.15 with a heavy trading volume of 1678580 shares.
 The company report on June 8, 2021 that Monster Beverage Announces Webcast Details for Annual Meeting of Stockholders.

 >> 7 Top Picks for the Post-Pandemic Economy <<